Kolbjørn Saether: Multi-Level Component System

 Floors are cast at ground level one on top of the other, then raised a few at a time.

 Each is secured to the columns of the structure at their respective levels.

 The MLCS method departs from this by raising the entire stack of concrete floor slabs in one smooth operation.

 Roof Lifting

-When existing warehouses and shops no longer have adequate headroom, the Saether approach of lifting the roof offers a simple solution at a fraction of the cost of new construction.
+When existing warehouses and shops no longer have adequate headroom, the Saether approach of lifting the roof can be used for less cost than new construction.
 The lifting is done in large units.
 All mechanical and electrical equipment hung from or supported on the roof is included in the lift.
 Where vertical runs are involved, they are cut and later rejoined.
 Swivel joints may be provided where continuous service is required.

 Awards

 Kolbjørn Saether was widely regarded in the Chicago building community as a major contributor to the engineering of important projects in the Chicago area.
-Of the many accolades he received from the City and his peers, a sampling of some of his most important awards includes the following citations:
+Of the accolades he received from the City and his peers, a sampling of some of his most important awards includes the following citations: